skypanther/simplesim/readme.md

 # SimpleSim

-> **Alpha** - Tested on OS X only, with working Xcode and Android configurations.
-Not tested on Windows, or in the absence of Xcode/Android environments.
-Use at your own peril! :-) Kidding, please open an issue if you have a problem with it.

 Simplifies launching Titanium apps to the simulator/emulator by allowing the use of aliases rather than UDIDs / emulator names.

 Turns this: